Political Speech and the Public Square

 Event Location: The Diag

-Format: Speakers must sign up in advance; Each speaker has 2 minutes; Moderator will guide with rules of engagement.
+Format: Speakers will be scheduled in advance; Each speaker will have 3-5 minutes, depending on the number of speakers; Moderator will guide with rules of engagement.

 Past Events